digitalcredentials/sign-and-verify/README.md

 ## Requesting Credentials

-The endpoint "request credential" is not part of the vc-http-api standard.
+The endpoint to request credentiala is not part of the vc-http-api standard.
+It's also not over-specified by DCC to allow issuers flexibility to adapt it to their processes.
 But there are certain elements expected by the DCC wallet.

 A DCC wallet request will be of the form:

 ```
 curl --header "Content-Type: application/json" \